Key Takeaways

 To capture hip dimensions accurately, align the tape measure horizontally across the widest section of the gluteal muscles (the buttocks).
 Stand sideways in front of a mirror to verify that the tape remains parallel to the floor, fitting snugly without pulling tight.

-3. WHO World Health Organization WHR Classification Table
+3. WHO Classification Standards

 The World Health Organization (WHO) outlines specific Waist-to-Hip Ratio thresholds to identify elevated cardio-metabolic risks and guide nutritional guidance.
 Men and women carry different structural fat profiles, requiring gender-specific health classifications.